markt-de/puppet-rspamd/README.md

 and functions to configure the Rspamd system.
 It does, however, not configure the systems beyond the upstream defaults.

-This module is intended to work with Puppet 4 and has been tested with Rspamd 1.6.1 on Ubuntu 16.04.
+This module is intended to work with Puppet 4.10 and 5 and has been tested with Rspamd 1.6.3 on Ubuntu 16.04.
 Patches to support other setups are welcome.

 ## Setup